tidev/appc-daemon/docs/Architecture-Overview.md

 #### Node.js Versions

-The Appc Daemon requires Node.js 8 or newer installed on your machine.
+The Appc Daemon requires Node.js 10.13.0 or newer installed on your machine.

-The bootstrap will spawn the appcd core using with the exact Node.js version that the core has specified in its `package.json`.
+The appcd CLI will spawn the appcd core using with the exact Node.js version that the core has specified in its `package.json`.

-The Bootstrap will check to see if `~/.appcelerator/appcd/node/<version>/<platform>/<arch>/node` exists.
-If it doesn't, the Bootstrap will download it from Node.js' website, then extract and install it.
+The appcd CLI will check to see if `~/.appcelerator/appcd/node/<version>/<platform>/<arch>/node` exists.
+If it doesn't, the appcd CLI will download it from Node.js' website, then extract and install it.

 No compiler or root privileges are required.

-> Note that npm (or Yarn) are only required for installing the Appc Daemon and development.
-The Appc
+Note that npm or Yarn can be used to install the Appc Daemon, however Yarn is required for development.
-> Daemon does not use npm beyond reporting what version is installed.

-As the Appc Daemon is upgraded, the `appcd-core` may depend on a new version of Node.js.
+As the Appc Daemon is upgraded, the appcd core may depend on a new version of Node.js.
 In order to avoid having unused Node.js versions in the `~/.appcelerator/appcd/node` directory, the daemon will delete Node.js versions that haven't been used for some period of time.
 If an old version is needed, it will re-download and install it.

 #### Daemon Mode

-When the Bootstrap spawns the Appc Daemon Core, it will by default detach the Core process without stdio, then exit leaving the Core running in the background.
+When the appcd CLI spawns the Appc Daemon Core, it will by default detach the Core process without stdio, then exit leaving the Core running in the background.
 If the Appc Daemon is started with the `--debug` flag, it will _not_ detach the Core process and stdio will be inherited.